arcane-finance-defi/miden-bridge-cli/crates/web-client/test/README.md

 ## Running tests

 1. Install dependencies via `yarn`
-1. Ensure the .wasm is built by running `yarn build`
+2. Ensure the .wasm is built by running `yarn build` (use `yarn build-dev` for a shorter build time)
-1. In crates/web-client run `yarn test` to run all tests
+3. In crates/web-client run `yarn test` to run all tests

    - Can alternatively run `yarn test:clean` to run the .wasm build process prior to testing.
 We provide both paths as the build process can take some time.

-1. For running an individual test by name run `yarn test -g <test-name>`
+4. To run an individual test by name run `yarn test test/name_of_test_file.ts`.
-1. To enable logging from the client to the terminal, run `yarn test:logs`

 ## Writing tests

-1. The test setup in `mocha.global.setup.mjs` should expose the `create_client` function which can be used inside tests.
+1. The test setup in `playwright.global.setup` exposes the `WebClient` class (under the global `Window` object) which provides a static method `createClient` to create an instance of the web client.
    - Any further setup of wasm code should be done in this file and similarly expose a function for testing here
-1. `webClientTestUtils.js` should contain all interfaces for interacting with the web client.
-If further methods need to be added, follow existing patterns which use the exposed `testingPage` and pass through any required arguments to the page execution.
+2. `webClientTestUtils.ts` should contain all interfaces for interacting with the web client.
+If further methods need to be added, follow existing patterns which use the exposed `page` and pass through any required arguments to the page execution.
 Example:

 ```
 /**